dkvz/DoradeBlogEngineSpring/README.md

 # TODO
 * I refactored a static method to create order by statements, I need to use it everywhere.
 * The spring-boot-devtools dependency is nice but I should check what "optional" means and if it does anything when building to prod.
-* What happens if you don't use an integer in /articles-starting-from/{articleId}?
 * Change the favicon.
-* If the @Transactional annotation really works it should be added to the insertArticle methods in the data access class.
+* The @Transactional annotation really works it should be added to the insertArticle methods in the data access class.
+I think it works.
 * It's possible for data in article_stats to concern articles that were deleted - we need to consider that when consuming article_stats and not finding a related entry in the main articles table.
 * I think package names are not supposed to contain uppercase letters.
 I have a package called BlogAuthoring.
 * Using Exceptions to return HTTP error status seems to produce WARN message in the log.
 There has to be a better way to do this without creating actual error messages in the log.